berliandiwa/SQL-portfolio/README.md

 # Portfolio
-This repository consist a list of business question that were be solved using SQL and a text-analysis using Python.
+This repository consist a list of business question that were be solved using SQL.